mikkelpm/nonlinear_dynamic_causal/README.md

 4. The generated figures will be stored in a folder called "fig"

 Tested in Stata SE 17.0 on a Windows 11 PC

+## User guide

+New applications can use the code in [compute_weights.do](compute_weights.do) off the shelf.
+The only modification needed is to change the file names of the Stata `.dta` files containing the shock series of interest.

 ## Acknowledgements